abajwa-hw/security-workshops/Setup-ranger-22.md

 #####  Install Ranger and its User/Group sync agent

-- Verify you can su as rangeradmin and set the password to hortonworks
+- Verify you can kinit as rangeradmin and set the password to hortonworks
 ```
 su rangeradmin
+kinit
+#hortonworks
 ```

 - Download Ranger policymgr (security webUI portal) and ugsync (User and Group Agent to sync users from LDAP to webUI)